-Student Status Key Status Description Ready The student has not logged in to the session yet, but is ready to log in.
-Active The student is currently logged into the test.
-Exited The student has exited the test session, but has not submitted their responses yet (after a test session, after logging out to take a break, or if an error occurs).
+Student Status Key Status Description Ready The student has not signed in to the session yet, but is ready to sign in.
+Active The student is currently signed in to the test.
+Exited The student has exited the test session, but has not submitted their responses yet (after a test session, after signing out to take a break, or if an error occurs).
 Students in Exited status will need to be resumed by a test administrator when they are ready to reenter the test.
-If a student logs out of a test session or if the testing device loses connectivity before the test is completed (or marked complete), the test will appear in Exited status.
+If a student signs out of a test session or if the testing device loses connectivity before the test is completed (or marked complete), the test will appear in Exited status.
 The test administrator will then need to resume the student's test (and the student will then appear as Resumed).
 Completed The student has completed the test session and has successfully submitted their responses.
-Marked Complete The student's test session has been marked complete by the principal/designee (the student did not submit their test in TestNav themselves).
-Resumed The student is ready to log back into the test session.
-This status appears after a student has completed one test session for a subject area but not both, if a student returns from a break and is ready to continue testing in that session, or when attempting to continue after an error occurs.
-Resumed-Upload The student is ready to log back into the test session, and some responses were not sent to the testing subcontractor's (Pearson's) servers before the student exited the test.
-When the student logs into a test with a Resumed-Upload status, a staff member must be present.
+Marked Complete The student's test session has been marked complete by the principal/designee (the student did not submit the test in TestNav).
+Resumed The student is ready to sign back in to the test session.
+This status appears after a test administrator has resumed an Exited test.
+A test administrator must resume the test; see instructions in section C below.
+Resumed-Upload The student is ready to sign back in to the test session.
+TestNav was unable to exit the previous test attempt normally, and there is a possibility that some responses were not sent to the testing subcontractor's (Pearson's) servers before the student exited the test.
+When the student signs in to a test with a Resumed- Upload status, a staff member must be present.
 TestNav will prompt the user to locate the saved responses from the designated save location and upload them to TestNav before the student's test can be resumed.